 Reading voicemail transcriptions provides you with many advantages over audio-only messages.
 You can quickly review the message contents during times that you need to be quiet, like when you’re on a conference call or when you’re sitting in on a presentation.
 You can also skim through the transcription to get a name or phone number instead of having to sit through the entire message to gather those details.

-OnSIP customers have a couple of other ways to access their voicemails remotely:
+OnSIP customers can use another option to access their voicemails remotely:

 Stay In Touch with Customers, Clients, and Leads While You’re Away from the Office